shiki/dotfiles/README.md

 ###  VIM

 1. Install all fonts for the Powerline plugin located in `dotfiles/.fonts`.
-3. In MacVIM, run `:PluginInstall` to install all plugins
+2. In MacVIM, run `:PluginInstall` to install all plugins

+The VIM config uses DejaVu Sans Mono for Powerline.
+For VIM to use this font in the terminal, make sure to set this font as the default font in the Terminal or iTerm2.

 ### AppCode